-This report has been prepared with respect to the overall Concept Plan and a Stage 1 Project Application that is proposed within the site having regard to the natural features of the site and surrounding receivers as indicated in Figure 1-1.
+This report has been prepared with respect to the overall Concept Plan having regard to the natural features of the site and surrounding receivers as indicated in Figure 1-1.
 The site occurs within a mixed industrial / rural residential setting, with homes situated on rural land around the site.
 Surrounding receivers have been identified as:

-- Erskine Park Residences to the north at a distance of approximately 1,600m (Residential Location A) - Emmaus College and Retirement Village to the west at a distance of approximately 2,000m (Residential Location B); - Bakers Lane Residences to the west at a distance of approximately 1,200m (Residential Location C); - Greenway Drive Residences to the east at a distance of approximately 60m (Residential Location D); - Burley Road Residences to the south at a distance of approximately 860m (Residential Location E); and
+- Erskine Park Residences to the north at a distance of approximately 1,600m (Residential Location A) - Emmaus College and Retirement Village to the west at a distance of approximately 2,000m (Residential Location B); - Aldington Road Residences to the west at a distance of approximately 1,200m (Residential Location C); - Greenway Drive Residences to the east at a distance of approximately 60m (Residential

+Location D);

-• Capitol Hill Drive Residences to the south of the site at a distance of approximately 50m (Residential Location F).
+- Burley Road Residences to the south at a distance of approximately 860m (Residential Location E); and - Capitol Hill Drive Residences to the south of the site at a distance of approximately 50m (Residential Location F).